lwrsmiling/news360/README.md

 ## What I have tried to finish
 For the "forgot password", "reset password" and "login using new password" part
 1. I have tried to use [node-imap](https://github.com/mscdex/node-imap) to authorize in the mail.
-   - This [node-imap](https://github.com/mscdex/node-imap) module allows you to sign in your mailbox, search the corresponding email and download the body of the email as html file.
+   - This [node-imap](https://github.com/mscdex/node-imap) module allows you to sign in your mailbox, search the corresponding email and download the body of the email as txt file.
    - I used the APIs provided by node-imap and saved it as "email.js".
 The email body is also downloaded and saved as "msg-body.txt".
    - At the end of each line of "msg-body.txt", an equal sign "=" was added.
 I think this is because of the IMAP service.
 And I also found the "password reset" link was separated into two lines.
    - Therefore I wrote a second function which included a regular expression to extract the link from msg-body.txt.
 It's saved in "extract_link.js".